alexx855/axie-ronin-ethers-js-tools/README.md

-# Axie Infinity ether js tools
+# Axie Infinity ethers tools

-This repository provides a set of functions that make it easier for developers to interact with their Axies on the Ronin network and the maketplace.
+This repository provides a set of scripts to interact with Axies on the Ronin Network.

 ## How to use